June 20, 20227 minute read

 where foo='bar'

 From this, Dagster will automatically generate a sequence of steps that will be able to execute these steps in the proper order.
-In this case, that means invoking dbt twice, once for the models before the machine learning workflow, and again for the ones after:
+In this case, that means invoking dbt twice, once for the models before the machine learning pipelines, and again for the ones after:

 An operational graph in Dagit showing two separate dbt steps.